Milestones Autism Resources

 Phone: (216) 464-7600

 The greatest determinant of a teen with a disability becoming successfully employed after high school is work experience before graduating.
 Milestones strives to provide opportunities for autistic youth to practice needed vocational skills in a naturalistic environment with supports.
 We do this by offering an internship program throughout the year based on the needs of Milestones and the goals of the youth and their IEP team.

 Autistic students who are 14-22 years old and still in high school may apply for this internship position.
-Youth who are more impacted by autism are given higher consideration since they are often provided fewer opportunities to work in office-based settings.
+Youth with higher support needs are given higher consideration since they are often provided fewer opportunities to work in office-based settings.
 The length of the internship and associated tasks are decided based on the individual student.
 To secure an internship, the student must participate in either an interview or provide a work portfolio that includes samples of their work, which can include videos of the student doing work-related tasks at home or at school.

 If a student needs support during their school day, it is requested that the school provide an aide or job coach.
 As part of the internship program, Milestones staff can provide additional training for an educational aide surrounding practical interventions for job coaches.
 Transportation for the student must also be provided by the school of attendance or by the student themselves or their family.

 Prior to the internship beginning, a formal learning contract will be written that details the objectives of the internship and what accommodations will be provided.

-If a family, school or individual is interested in participating in the Milestones Internship Program please contact Beth Thompson, TProgram Director at firstname.lastname@example.org
+If a family, school or individual is interested in participating in the Milestones Internship Program please contact Beth Thompson, Senior Director of Education at firstname.lastname@example.org

 College interns can get a large variety of experiences and growth opportunities at Milestones.
 Undergraduate students who are seeking an internship are encouraged to apply for an internship within the department that corresponds to their educational field.
 The length of time of the internship and the tasks assigned are based on the individual needs of the student applying and of Milestones.